TheReelFolk/TRF/README.md

 3. Users can find information about upcoming releases.
 4. Users can find information and links to purchase tickets for upcoming concerts.
 5. Users can book the band for private events.
-6. Users can find information about each member of The Monkees.
+6. Users can find local Irish Session information
-7. Users can find links to the bands social media and sign up for a newsletter.
-8. Users can view a gallery containing images related to The Monkees (e.g. album covers).

 ## Technologies Used